gvsakash/busintelligence-sales/README.md

 ## Business Intelligence for Sales Prediction

-* Preprocessing:  Dimensionality reduction using PCA, Data Extraction and classification using SVM architecture.
+* Preprocessing:  Dimensionality reduction using PCA, Data Extraction and classification architecture.
-* Implemented machine learning models in domain of business intelligence to explore customer purchase and behavior patterns in 1,40,000 records across thirteen attributes.
+* Implemented machine learning models in domain of business intelligence to explore customer purchase and behavior patterns in 14K records across thirteen attributes.
 * Tested with SVM and random forest classifiers after dimensionality reduction and visualized the predictions / outputs for sales patterns.
-Tested with Python and documented results for feature engineering.
+Tested with Python and documented results for various feature engineering models.
 * Explored with Weka as well to observe best results for NNGE and M5P tree classifiers.
-* Research Paper currently under review..
-More code snippets used will be added after publication.
+* The **Research Paper** was accepted at *Journal of Advanced Research in Dynamical and Control Systems* (in press).
+* Extended study (BI applications) in feature enginnering done includes operations of decision supporting &data management frameworks, query and reporting with OLAP and forecasts.

 ---